nygman/hscript/README.md

             }
         }
     }
 > Access the website by routing ONLY the URLs that are authenticated through peers in that country (and leave the rest of the URLs unrouted).
-The above HScript package example routes IP requests through the Hola network in three different countries.
+The above hscript package example routes IP requests through the Hola network in three different countries.
 Example: instruct Hola to route all requests to yoursite.com to be routed through PROXY ES in Spain to see how your site looks to a Spanish user.

-Install the HScript for Android [Hola Facebook Demo](http://hola.org/share?sid=0232ffff56b8ab0f) now:
+Install the hscript for Android [Hola Facebook Demo](http://hola.org/share?sid=0232ffff56b8ab0f) now:

     {
         "name": "Hola Facebook Demo",